-The net proceeds to the Company from the sale of the Offered Shares distributed under this short form prospectus are estimated to be \$6,690,000, in the case of the Minimum Offering and \$27,150,000, in the case of the Maximum Offering, after deducting the Agent's Fee of \$560,000, in the case of the Minimum Offering and \$2,100,000, in the case of the Maximum Offering and the estimated expenses of this Offering of \$750,000.
-In the event the Over-Allotment Option is exercised in full, the net proceeds to the Company from the sale of the Ordinary Shares distributed under this short form prospectus are estimated to be \$31,335,000, after deducting the Agents' Fee of \$2,415,000 and the estimated expenses of this Offering of \$750,000.
+The net proceeds to the Company from the sale of the Offered Shares distributed under this short form prospectus are estimated to be approximately \$6,690,000, in the case of the Minimum Offering and approximately \$17,850,000, in the case of the Maximum Offering, after deducting the Agent's Fee of approximately \$560,000, in the case of the

+Minimum Offering and approximately \$1,400,000, in the case of the Maximum Offering and the estimated expenses of this Offering of \$750,000.

-The net proceeds of the Offering (before giving effect to the Over-Allotment Option) are intended to be used by the Company to fund work on the Company's existing properties in Tajikistan, Uzbekistan and Kazakhstan.
+The net proceeds of the Offering are intended to be used by the Company to fund work on the Company's existing properties in Tajikistan, Uzbekistan and Kazakhstan.
 The aim of the Offering is to provide funding for near-term development and appraisal activities in Tajikistan and Uzbekistan, to further expand the Company's gas development in Kazakhstan and to acquire additional data to potentially enhance the value of the Company's exploration assets in Tajikistan.
 This is further described below.

-Minimum Offering (M\$) Maximum Offering (M\$) Tajikistan (1) (1) East Komsomolsk - Drill Directional Gas Appraisal Well KOM200-Phase 1 $3,500^{(1)}$ $3,500^{(1)}$ Infrastructure - Komsomolsk Gas Processing Plant - Phase 1 2,000 2,000 East Komsomolsk- Drill Directional Gas Development Well KOM201-Phase 2 - 3,500 Khoja Sartez - Complete Two Wells/Upgrade Production System - 750 Additional Seismic on Bokhtar PSC - 5,000 Uzbekistan North Urtabulak Gas Lift Compression System 1,190 1,190 North Urtabulak New Well - 4,000 Expand operations under the PEC - 5,140
+Minimum Offering (M\$) Maximum Offering (M\$)

+(1 ν1 φ) (1ν1ψ)

+Tajikistan

+East Komsomolsk - Drill Directional Gas Appraisal Well KOM200-Phase 1 $3,500^{(1)}$ $3,500^{(1)}$

+Infrastructure - Komsomolsk Gas Processing Plant - Phase 1 2,000 2,000

+East Komsomolsk- Drill Directional Gas Development Well KOM201-Phase 2 - 3,500

+Additional Seismic on Bokhtar PSC - 3,660

+Uzbekistan

+North Urtabulak Gas Lift Compression System 1,190 1,190

+North Urtabulak New Well - 4,000

+Total 6,690 17,850